sktime/sktime/docs/source/get_involved/code_of_conduct.rst

 In the rare cases where our ideals are in conflict, we strive to protect, in the context of power dynamics, the less powerful party or parties.

-Protected characteristics as referred to above include, but are not limited to: gender identity, gender expression, sex assigned at birth, biological sex, genetic information, sexual orientation, disability status, physical appearance, body size, citizenship, nationality, national origin, ethnic or social origin, pregnancy,
+'Protected characteristics' as referred to above include, but are not limited to: gender identity, gender expression, sex assigned at birth, biological sex, genetic information, sexual orientation, disability status, physical appearance, body size, citizenship, nationality, national origin, ethnic or social origin, pregnancy,